machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ## Choosing the right approach

-- Use `FunctionTools` to define a reusable installer for one or more tools.
+- Use `FunctionTools` with `@Function` and `@Param` to define a reusable, annotation-driven installer for one or more tools.
-- Use `FunctionToolsLoader` to discover and apply all installers from the classpath.
+- Use `FunctionToolsLoader` to discover and apply all installers from the classpath, filtered by `appClass`.
-- Use `ToolFunction` for the executable logic of an individual host-managed tool.
+- Use `ToolFunction` for the executable logic of an individual host-managed tool when the programmatic API is needed.
-- Use `OpenAIProvider.addTool(...)` for local Java-backed function tools.
+- Use `OpenAIProvider.addTool(FunctionTools)` to register an annotation-based tool bundle directly.
+- Use `OpenAIProvider.addTool(name, description, function, paramsDesc...)` when you need full programmatic control over tool registration.
 - Use `addWebSearch(...)` when OpenAI web search should be available.
 - Use `addMcpServer(...)` when external MCP servers should be attached.